One of the most frequent problems encountered in the home is damp, which can lead to mould.

 Council tenants can report an issue to Dartford Borough Council.

-View the Council's Housing Damp & Mould Policy. for Council Tenancies.
+View the Council's Damp, Mould and Condensation Policy for Council Tenanted Properties.

 Gov.UK Guidance; Understanding and addressing the health risks of damp and mould in the home